 Minnesota Energy Assistance Programs

 The Energy Assistance Program (EAP) helps qualified residents with assistance with heating bills.
 Grants are based on the family size, income, and type of fuel used.
-These grants are funded by the U.S. Department of Human Services and homeowners and those who rent are eligible.
+The U.S. Department of Human Services funds these grants, and homeowners and those who rent are eligible.
 The program helps by:

 - May payments directly to the energy company